jakuzzibubbles/TravelStory-App/README.md

 A significant challenge arose when I encountered a bug that caused duplicate requests in my application.
 This experience refined my understanding of the `useEffect` dependencies and the importance of cleanup functions.
 I learned to carefully analyze the flow of data and component lifecycle to identify the root cause of issues.

-**Learning**: Debugging is an essential skill that every developer must master.
+**Learning**: Debugging is an essential.
 I realized that a methodical approach to identifying and resolving bugs can lead to improved app performance and efficient network usage.

 ### UI Modals and Reusability